 The abortion issue is similar to opposite sex intimate medical care.
 Abortion was not performed in the bible, but infanticide was.
 There are plenty of bible verses that indicate that life begins at conception and that an unborn baby is human.
 For example, look at this verse: Jeremiah 1:5: Before I formed you in the womb I knew you; Before you were born I sanctified you.
 I ordained you a prophet to the nations.”
 We know murder is wrong based on God’s word so that is how we know abortion is wrong.
 Think about it this way: it is wrong for a man to shoot a pregnant woman in the stomach and kill her unborn baby, but it is okay for a doctor to kill an unborn baby through abortion in the name of medicine according to the pro-choice movement.
 Both the man and the doctor are equally guilty of murder.
 It is wrong for a person who is not in the medical profession to examine and touch private parts of a sexually mature person of the opposite sex she/he is not married to, but it is okay for a doctor or nurse to do that in name of medicine.
 It is ridiculous because God has the same standards for everyone including medical professionals.

 This argument, “Male gynecologist has seen so many naked women that it no longer affects him” is ridiculous.
 If that was true, why is it so hard for a man who constantly looks at pornography to give up pornography?
 The desire to see more naked women actually increases.
-Jesus makes it clear that it is wrong for men to lust after women even if they don’t act on their thoughts.
+Jesus makes it clear that it is wrong for men to lust after women even if they do not act on their thoughts.
 Jesus makes this bold statement: “But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart.”
 (Matthew 5:28).
-Even good doctors and nurses are prone to have lustful thoughts when they see opposite sex patients naked.
+Even good male doctors and nurses are prone to have lustful thoughts when they see female patients naked.